-Reading list curated by Micah White, co-creator of Occupy Wall Street, for activists and social revolutionaries.
-Thank you for buying your books directly from us: we ship worldwide and your order funds our activist efforts.
+Reading list for activists and social revolutionaries.
+We ship worldwide and your order funds our activist efforts.

 Is protest broken?
 Micah White, co-creator of Occupy Wall Street, thinks so.
 Disruptive tactics have failed to halt the rise of Donald Trump.
 Movements ranging from Black Lives Matter to environmentalism are leaving activists frustrated.
 Meanwhile, recent years have witnessed the largest protests in human history.
 Yet these mass mobilizations no longer change society.
 Now activism is at a crossroads: innovation or irrelevance.